ankitakashyap05/ankitakashyap05/README.md

 <h3> About Me </h3>

 - 🔭 I’m currently working on something cool
-- 🎓 &nbsp; Studying E&CE at National Insititute of Technology,Hamirpur.
+- 🎓 Studying E&CE at National Insititute of Technology,Hamirpur.
-- 💼 &nbsp; Volunteer at SPEC-NITH
+- 💼 Volunteer at SPEC-NITH
 - 🔭 Paranoid about convention, consistency, and constraints.
  <br/>
  <a href="https://github.com/ankitakashyap05?tab=repositories">